garethjmsaunders/digital-code-style-guide/css.md

-### 6.8 JavaScript hooks
+### 6.7 JavaScript hooks

-As a rule, it is unwise to bind your CSS and your JavaScript onto the same class in your HTML.
+As a rule, it is unwise to bind both CSS and JavaScript onto the same classes in HTML.
 This is because doing so means you can't have (or remove) one without (removing) the other.
 It is much cleaner, much more transparent, and much more maintainable to bind your JavaScript onto specific classes.

-I have known occasions before when trying to refactor some CSS has unwittingly removed JavaScript functionality because the two were tied to each other—it was impossible to have one without the other.

-Typically, these are classes that are prepended with `js-`, for example:
+Use class names that are prepended with `js-`, for example:

 ```
 <input type="submit" class="btn  js-btn" value="Follow" />
 ```

 This means that we can have an element elsewhere which can carry with style of `.btn {}`, but without the behaviour of `.js-btn`.
+It also makes it very clear that this element will be manipulated via JavaScript.

 #### Do not use HTML5 `data-*` attributes as JavaScript hooks

-A common practice is to use `data-*` attributes as JavaScript hooks, but this is incorrect. `data-*` attributes, as per the spec, are used to store custom data private to the page or application (emphasis mine). `data-*` attributes are designed to store data, not be bound to.
+A common practice is to use `data-*` attributes as JavaScript hooks, but this is incorrect. `data-*` attributes, [as per the spec](https://www.w3.org/TR/2011/WD-html5-20110525/elements.html#embedding-custom-non-visible-data-with-the-data-attributes), "are intended to store custom data private to the page or application". `data-*` attributes are designed to store data, not be bound to.

 ---